Peiprjs/Academic-repository/README.md

 - [004](004.htm): First philosophy paper: Celeste and the three thees

 **Other projects**
-- [The Three Thee Theory](three-thee): A philosophical theory I came up with.
+- [The Three Thees Theory](three-thee): A philosophical theory I came up with.